-Home » Guitar Tutorials & Resources » Guitar Setup and Repair Videos » How To Setup A Fender Telecaster [Part 5]
+Home » Guitar Tutorials & Resources » Guitar Setup and Repair Videos » How To Setup A Fender Telecaster Part 5 (Fine Tuning Action and Intonation)

-How To Setup A Fender Telecaster [Part 5]
+How To Setup A Fender Telecaster Part 5 (Fine Tuning Action and Intonation)

 In Part 5 of How To Setup A Fender Telecaster, we look at setting up the guitar’s action – that wonderful place where playability becomes maximized.